 - slowed heart rate

-Because hypothyroidism develops slowly, many people don’t notice symptoms of the disease for months or even years.
+Because hypothyroidism develops slowly, you may not notice symptoms of the disease for months or even years.

-Many of these symptoms, especially fatigue and weight gain, are common and don’t always mean that someone has a thyroid problem.
+Many of these symptoms, especially fatigue and weight gain, are common and do not necessarily mean you have a thyroid problem.

 What causes hypothyroidism?

 Hypothyroidism has several causes, including

 - thyroiditis, or inflammation of the thyroid